links-field/cubepress/docs/guide/autoflow.md

 |`Choose tags`| SIMs with the tags will be selected | `dynamic` |
 |`Package`| SIMs that have been assigned with the package | `dynamic` |

 :::tip
-The dynamic selection is a convenient method for monitoring all eligible SIMs/Devices based on criteria such as `Tags`, `Package`, or `Organization`.
+- The dynamic selection is a convenient method for monitoring all eligible SIMs/Devices based on criteria such as `Tags`, `Package`, or `Organization`.
 For instance, when setting tags to `USA-FleetA`, any new SIMs given this tag will be automatically included in the scope of this autoflow.

+- Although the scope is set to static by explicitly spcifying ICCIDs to monitor, if the SIMs are transferred outside of the current organisation, the autoflow will have no effect on them.
 :::